 Should you put bedding in the horse trailer?

-- Two schools of thought on this one – yes and no. Each has its own merits, but at the end of the day, I will always choose bedding and shavings in the trailer over a bare floor.
+Two schools of thought on this one – yes and no. Each has its merits, but I will always choose bedding in the horse trailer over a bare floor at the end of the day.
 Let’s “analyze” this in each case.

-- One of the main reasons for this is to cut down on the amount of dust in the trailer.
+- One of the main reasons for this is to reduce the amount of dust in the trailer.
 Simple.
 Many horses are sensitive to dust, and when you have some fine shavings or sawdust in the trailer, dust may be stirred up more than you would like.
 Legit.

 - Skipping the shavings may also make the trailer easier to clean – depending on the trailer floor.
 Metal floors can be eaten away by manure and urine, as can wood floors.
 Mats in the trailer will limit what urine and manure make it to the floor, but not all of it.
 The second photo below shows the carnage after pulling mats – and these mats had shavings on top soaking up manure and urine long before slipping through the cracks.